stevedekorte/strvct.net/docs/ProjectOverview.md

 ### Indirect UI Coupling

 The domain model operates independently of UI, allowing for "headless" execution.
-It can however, use annotations to provide optional UI hints without direct coupling.
+It can, however, use annotations to provide optional UI hints without direct coupling.
 This is possible because model objects hold no references to UI objects and can only communicate with them via notifications.

 ## User Interface